cpanse/NestLink/README.md

 ### Software dependencies
 - install R (> 3.4.0)

+- pandoc (for exporting markdown files to other formats).

 - install https://CRAN.R-project.org/package=devtools

 - install required R packages

+**Whatsoever for a clean install, I recommend using the current R version 3.5 and the current Bioconductor 3.7.**

 ### Versions the software has been tested on

-- Debian Linux, R (3.5), Bioconductor version 3.7
+- Debian Linux, R (3.5.0), Bioconductor version 3.7

+- Microsoft Server 2012 R2 x64 , R (3.5.0), Bioconductor version 3.7

-- Windows 10, R (3.4.4)
+- macOS High Sierra 10.13.4, R (3.4.2)

-**Whatsoever for a clean install, I recommend using the current R version 3.5 and the current Bioconductor 3.7.**

 ## 2. Installation guide